OpenEvalProject/evals/manuscripts/elife-51243/v2/manuscript.md

 ## Materials and methods

-## Choice of samples and sample origin
+### Choice of samples and sample origin

 The genetic diversity of 151, mostly clinical isolates, from the L. donovani complex, and spanning the entire global distribution of this species complex was investigated to reveal the complex’s whole-genome diversity on a global scale.
 This includes 97 isolates that we sequenced specifically for this study, complemented with whole-genome sequence data of 33 isolates from the Indian subcontinent (Imamura et al., 2016), 11 from a known Turkish hybrid population (Rogers et al., 2014), seven from Ethiopia (N = 1, Rogers et al., 2011); N = 6, Zackay et al., 2018), two from Sri Lanka (Zhang et al., 2014) and the whole-genome sequences of the JPCM5 reference strain (Peacock et al., 2007).
 The samples taken from other studies present a large proportion of all available sequences for Leishmania to date.
 Of regions where the genetic diversity had previously already been described for many samples, we chose subsets representing the known genetic diversity (i.e. Imamura et al., 2016; Zackay et al., 2018).
 In an additional analysis (Figure 1—figure supplement 2B), we included 26 isolates from three different states in Brazil (Carnielli et al., 2018) to confirm reduced genetic diversity in South America.
 The 97 samples sequenced for this study are deposited in ENA under the study accession numbers: PRJEB2600 (ERP000767), PRJEB2724 (ERP000966), PRJEB8947 (ERP009989) and PRJEB2115 (ERP000169) (https://www.ebi.ac.uk/ena/data/view).
 All metadata on the 151 isolates including ENA accession numbers of individual samples are summarized in Supplementary file 1 (see also https://microreact.org/project/_FWlYSTGf; Argimón et al., 2016).
 The promastigote cultures and DNA samples came from different Leishmania strain collections: The London School of Hygiene and Tropical Medicine; The Hebrew University, Jerusalem WHO Reference Centre for the Leishmaniases; The Academic Medical Centre (University of Amsterdam), Medical Microbiology, Section Parasitology; The Bangladesh Agricultural University, Mymensingh; The Centre National de Référence des Leishmanioses Montpellier; The Istituto Superiore di Sanità Roma; The Hellenic Pasteur Institute Athens; The Koret School of Veterinary Medicine, Hebrew University, Jerusalem, Israel; The Coleção de Leishmania do Instituto Oswaldo Cruz, Rio de Janeiro; The University of Khartoum; The Universitat Autònoma de Barcelona; The Institute of Tropical Medicine Antwerp, and The Charité University Medicine Berlin.
 Only previously collected isolates from humans and animals have been used in this study.
 The parasites from human cases had been isolated as part of normal diagnosis and treatment with no unnecessary invasive procedures and data on human isolates were encoded to maintain anonymity.

-## Whole-genome sequencing of clinical isolates
+### Whole-genome sequencing of clinical isolates

 The 97 isolates new to this study were grown as in vitro promastigote culture to generate material for sequencing as had been done for the 54 remaining sequenced isolates taken from other sources (Imamura et al., 2016; Peacock et al., 2007; Rogers et al., 2014; Rogers et al., 2011; Zackay et al., 2018; Zhang et al., 2014).
 Of all these, most (62%) were not cloned and regrown from a single cell before sequencing; 6% of the isolates had been cloned and 32% were of unknown status prior to sequencing (Supplementary file 1).
 Genomic DNA was extracted by the phenol-chloroform method and quantified on a Qubit (Qubit Fluorometric Quantitation, Invitrogen, Life Technologies).
 DNA was then sheared into 400–600-base pair fragments by focused ultrasonication (Covaris Adaptive Focused Acoustics technology, AFA Inc, Woburn, USA).
 Standard indexed Illumina libraries were prepared using the NEBNext DNA Library Prep kit (New England BioLabs), followed by amplification using KAPA HiFI DNA polymerase (KAPA Biosystems).
 100 bp paired-end reads were generated on the Illumina HiSeq 2000 according to the manufacturer's standard sequencing protocol (Bronner et al., 2014).

-## Read mapping pipeline
+### Read mapping pipeline

 Reads were mapped with SMALT (RRID:SCR_005498, v0.7.4, Ponstingl, 2010) using the parameters: ‘–x –y 0.9 –r 1 –i 1500’ specifying independence of paired-end reads, a minimum fraction of 0.9 of matching bases, reporting of a random best alignment if multiple are present and a maximum insert size of 1500 bp against the reference genome JPCM5 of L. infantum (MCAN/ES/98/LLM-877, TriTrypDB v38, RRID:SCR_007043; Aslett et al., 2010).
 Mapped reads were sorted and duplicate reads were marked with picard ‘MarkDuplicates’ (RRID:SCR_006525, v1.92, https://broadinstitute.github.io/picard/).
 For resulting individual bam files per isolate, indels were called and local realignment was performed with GATK using the ‘RealignerTargetCreator’ and ‘IndelRealigner’ with default settings (RRID:SCR_001876, v2.6–4, DePristo et al., 2011).

-## Reference genome masking
+### Reference genome masking

 We developed a custom mask for low complexity regions and gaps in the reference genome.
 To identify low complexity regions, we used the mappability tool from the GEM library (release3, Derrien et al., 2012).
 Gem-mappability was run with the parameters -l 100 m 5 -e 0 --max-big-indel-length 0 --min-matched-bases 100, specifying a kmer length of 100 bp with up to 5 bp mismatches.
 This gives the number of distinct kmers in the genome, and we calculated the uniqueness of each bp position as the average number of kmers mapping a bp position.
 Any base with a GEM uniqueness score >1 was masked in the reference genome including a flanking region of 100 bp at either side.
 This approach masked 12.2% of the 31.9 Mb genome.

-## Determination of sample ploidies
+### Determination of sample ploidies

 To determine individual chromosome ploidies per isolate the GATK tool ‘DepthOfCoverage’ (RRID:SCR_001876, v2.6–4) was used to obtain per-base read depth applying parameters: ‘--omitIntervalStatistics --omitLocusTable --includeRefNSites --includeDeletions --printBaseCounts’.
 Results files were masked using our custom mask (see ‘Reference Genome Mask’).
 Summary statistics were calculated per chromosome, including median read depth.
 The median read depth for each chromosome was used to estimate chromosome copy number, somy, for each sample using an Expectation-Maximization approach previously described in Iantorno et al. (2017).
 For a few isolates where the coverage model appeared to be overfitting (high deviance values), somy estimates were manually curated by examining both coverage and allele frequency data.
 Where allele frequency distributions did not support high somy values, they were altered so that the majority of chromosomes were disomic and individual errors were corrected to fit clear somy expectations suggested by the respective allele frequency spectra.

-## Somy evaluation based on allele frequency profiles
+### Somy evaluation based on allele frequency profiles

 For isolates with high genome-wide heterozygosity ( > = 0.004) peaks of allele frequency distributions were estimated for chromosomes with at least 100 SNPs using the density function (stats package, R Development Core Team, 2013).
 After peak estimation of allele frequency distributions by isolate and chromosome unreasonable peaks were removed, that is the ones that are too low (smaller than 0.2 of the highest peak).
-The estimated peak vector for each chromosome and isolate were then compared to peak distributions expected for the respective somy, for example for a diploid, triploid and tetraploid chromosome we expect peaks only at the frequencies 12,13&23 and 14&24&34, respectively.
+The estimated peak vector for each chromosome and isolate were then compared to peak distributions expected for the respective somy, for example for a diploid, triploid and tetraploid chromosome we expect peaks only at the frequencies $\frac{1}{2},\frac{1}{3}&\frac{2}{3}$ and $\frac{1}{4}&\frac{2}{4}&\frac{3}{4}$, respectively.
 Deviations were calculated as the sum of square roots of absolute differences to the closest matched peaks of expected peak distributions.
 Peak estimates are shown in Figure 4—figure supplement 2 and deviations between coverage and frequency based somy estimates in Figure 4—figure supplement 5.

-## Variant calling
+### Variant calling

 Variant calling was done following the Genome Analysis ToolKit (GATK, RRID:SCR_001876) best-practice guidelines (Van der Auwera et al., 2013) with modifications detailed below.
 Given the aneuploidy of Leishmania, we considered individual somies per chromosome and isolate: the GATK ‘HaplotypeCaller’ (RRID:SCR_001876, v3.4–0, DePristo et al., 2011) was used with the parameters ‘--sample_ploidy SOMY -dt NONE –annotateNDA’ and additionally all-sites files were generated by adding the additional flag ‘-ERC BP_RESOLUTION’ to the above HaplotypeCaller command.
 Individual vcf files (by chromosome and isolate) were processed, filtered and combined with custom made scripts implementing the following steps: only SNPs outside masked regions (see ‘Reference Genome Masking’) were extracted; SNPs were hard filtered excluding genotypes failing to pass at least one of the following criteria: DP >= 5*SOMY, DP <= 1.75*(chromosome median read depth), FS <= 13.0 or missing, SOR <= 3.0 or missing, ReadPosRankSum <= 3.1 AND ReadPosRankSum >= −3.1, BaseQRankSum <= 3.1 AND BaseQRankSum >= −3.1, MQRankSum <= 3.1 AND MQRankSum >= −3.1, ClippingRankSum <= 3.1 AND ClippingRankSum >= −3.1.
 An additional masking was applied, based on the all-sites base quality information output by GATK HaplotypeCaller (RRID:SCR_001876, v3.4–0, DePristo et al., 2011): DP >= 5*SOMY, DP <= 1.75*(chromosome median read depth) and GQ >= 10.
 Resulting samples were combined and SNPs with all reference or missing genotypes were removed.

-## Phylogenetic reconstruction
+### Phylogenetic reconstruction

 For phylogenetic reconstruction from whole-genome polymorphism data, all 395,602 SNPs that are polymorphic within the species complex and have a maximum fraction of 0.2 non-called sites across all 151 samples were considered.
 Nei’s distances were calculated for bi-allelic sites per chromosome with the R package StAMPP (v1.5.1, Pembleton et al., 2013), which takes into account aneuploidy across samples.
 Resulting distances matrices of Nei’s distances per chromosome were weighted by chromosomal SNP count forming a consensus distance matrix, that was used for phylogenetic reconstruction with the Neighbor-Joining algorithm implemented in the R package APE (RRID:SCR_017343, v5.2, Saitou and Nei, 1987).
 For rooting of the tree, the phylogenetic reconstruction was repeated using three additional outgroup samples, of L. major (LmjFried, ENA: ERS001834; Rogers et al., 2011), L. tropica (P283, ENA: ERS218438; Iantorno et al., 2017) and L. mexicana (LmexU1103 v1, ENA: ERS003040; Rogers et al., 2011) (https://www.ebi.ac.uk/ena) using a total of 1,673,461 SNPs.
 Bootstrap replicates were generated by calculating distances matrices of Nei’s distances for 10 kb windows and randomly sampling windows with replacement for a total of 1000 bootstrap replicates.
 For each bootstrap-replicate Neis’ distances were summed up across windows, trees were generated with neighbour-joining and bootstrap support was provided for major branching nodes.

-## Phylogenetic reconstruction of the L. infantum Linf1 group including additional brazilian isolates
+### Phylogenetic reconstruction of the L. infantum Linf1 group including additional brazilian isolates

 Sequence reads of all 47 samples from the Linf1 group and of the 26 samples additional L. infantum strains isolated from human infections in Brazil (Carnielli et al., 2018) were trimmed with Trimmomatic (RRID:SCR_011848, v0.39, Bolger et al., 2014) including removal of paired-end adaptors using the options: ‘ILLUMINACLIP:PEadaptors.fa:2:30:10 TRAILING:15 SLIDINGWINDOW:4:15 MINLEN:50’.
 Trimmed reads were mapped using BWA (RRID:SCR_010910, v0.7.17, Li and Durbin, 2009) using the bwa mem -M option.
 SNPs were called using GATK (RRID:SCR_001876, v4.1.2.0, DePristo et al., 2011): First, g.vcf files were generated for individual samples with the ‘HaplotypeCaller’ and parameters ‘-ERC GVCF --annotate-with-num-discovered-alleles --sample-ploidy 2’.
 Then individual g.vcf files were combined using ‘GenomicsDBImport’, SNPs across all samples were called using ‘GenotypeGVCFs’ and hard filtered using parameters “QD <2.0, MQ <50.0, FS >20.0, SOR > 2.5, BaseQRankSum < −3.1, ClippingRankSum < −3.1, MQRankSum <−3.1, ReadPosRankSum <−3.1 and DP <6’.
 The resulting vcf file were analysed in R: only SNPs with a missing fraction across samples < 0.2 were retained; Nei's distances between samples were called using the R package StAMPP (v1.5.1, Pembleton et al., 2013) and phylogenetic trees calculated with neighbour joining with the r package ape (RRID:SCR_017343, v5.3, Paradis et al., 2004).

-## Phylogenetic reconstruction of maxicircles
+### Phylogenetic reconstruction of maxicircles

 Sequence reads were mapped against the maxicircle DNA of the reference strain, LV9 (MHOM/ET/1967/HU3), of L. donovani (TriTrypDB v46, RRID:SCR_007043) with SMALT (RRID:SCR_005498, v0.7.4, Ponstingl, 2010) using parameters: ‘-x -y 0.8 r −1 -i 1500’ and duplicates were marked with picard, ‘MarkDuplicates’ (RRID:SCR_006525, v1.92, https://broadinstitute.github.io/picard/).
 Local indel realignments were performed on the resulting alignments with GATK using the ‘RealignerTargetCreator’ and ‘IndelRealigner’ with default settings (RRID:SCR_001876, v3.4–0, DePristo et al., 2011) and subsequently filtered for a mapping quality of 20 and proper pairs using samtools, parameters ‘-q 20 f 0 × 0002 F 0 × 0004 F 0 × 0008’ (RRID:SCR_002105, v1.3, Li et al., 2009) SNP and Indel variants were called, hard filtered, selected and transformed to fasta sequences using GATK tools HaplotypeCaller, VariantFiltration, and FastaAlternateReferenceMaker (RRID:SCR_001876, v3.4–0, DePristo et al., 2011).
 Used parameters include: ‘--sample_ploidy 1 -dt NONE –annotateNDA’ (HaplotypeCaller), ‘QD <2.0, MQ <40.0, FS >13.0, SOR > 4, BaseQRankSum > 3.1 || BaseQRankSum < −3.1’, ClippingRankSum > 3.1 || ClippingRankSum < −3.1, MQRankSum >3.1 || MQRankSum <−3.1, ReadPosRankSum >3.1 || ReadPosRankSum <−3.1, DP > $DPmax, DP < $DPmin (SNP, VariantFiltration), ‘QD <2.0 || FS >200.0 || ReadPosRankSum <−20.0’ (Indel, VariantFiltration) and ‘-IUPAC 1’ (FastaAlternateReferenceMaker).
 We determined maxicircle coverage of individual isolates using samtools depth (RRID:SCR_002105, v1.3, Li et al., 2009).
 Not all samples contained sufficient maxicircle DNA (likely depending on the DNA extraction protocol used) (Figure 4—figure supplement 4A).
 We therefore only used samples that had a medium coverage of at least 20, resulting in 116 samples (Figure 4—figure supplement 3 and 4, Supplementary file 3) for subsequent analysis.
 As in the repetitive region of the maxicircle high quality mapping was not present, we assessed the minimum coverage across all 116 ‘good coverage’ samples and based on that chose a region with a minimum coverage across those samples >= 10 for subsequent alignment and phylogenetic reconstruction (positions 984 to 17,162, Figure 4—figure supplement 4B).
 Resulting fasta sequences of individual maxicircles per isolates were aligned using MUSCLE (RRID:SCR_011812, v3.8.31, Edgar, 2004) with default parameter settings and the phylogeny was reconstructed with RaxML (RRID:SCR_006086, v7.0.3, Stamatakis, 2006) using parameters: ‘raxmlHPC -f a -m GTRGAMMA -p 12345 -x 12345 -# 100’.

-## Gene-feature annotation and GO enrichment analysis
+### Gene-feature annotation and GO enrichment analysis

 All SNPs were annotated with gene features using the software SNPeff (RRID:SCR_005191, v4.2, Cingolani et al., 2012).
 Annotations for the reference genome L. infantum, JPCM5, were downloaded from TriTrypDB (v38, RRID:SCR_007043; Aslett et al., 2010).
 Several gene sets of interest were subsequently tested for Gene ontology (GO, RRID:SCR_002811) term enrichments for the ontology ‘biological process’.
 GO mappings for L. infantum genes were downloaded from TriTrypDB (v38, RRID:SCR_007043), where 4704 of the 8299 annotated coding genes were also associated with a GO term.
 Enrichment of functional categories was tested using the weightFisher algorithm in topGO (RRID:SCR_014798, v2.34.0, Alexa et al., 2006) sing all genes annotated in the ‘gene to GO’ mapping file (v38).
 GO categories enriched with a p-value<0.05 (test: weightFish) were subsequently visualised with Revigo (RRID:SCR_005825, http://revigo.irb.hr/, assessed: February 2019, Supek et al., 2011) using default settings and rectangle sizes normalized by absolute p-value.

-## Population structure and IBD analysis
+### Population structure and IBD analysis

 To run ADMIXTURE (RRID:SCR_001263, v1.23, Alexander et al., 2009), SNP genotype calls were collapsed from polysomic to disomic for all chromosomes and only biallelic SNPs were included.
 SNPs were filtered and thinned, removing SNPs with copies of the minor allele in less than four samples and one of two neighbouring SNPs with a minimum distance <250 bp.
 Using a five-fold cross-validation (CV) the optimal values of K (smallest CV error) was determined to be 8 and 11 but we also explored different K values.
 The value of K chosen was robust to different CV schemes.
 For IBD analysis, we calculated correlations between genetic and geographical pairwise distances between isolated strains using the Mantel test (R package ade4, v1.7–13, Dray and Dufour, 2007).
 Genetic distances were estimated as Neis’ D based on genome-wide SNP information using the R package StAMPP (v1.5.1, Pembleton et al., 2013).
 Geographic distances were calculated as geodesic distances between the respective countries of sample origin using the R package Imap (v1.32).

-## Haplotype-based analysis of hybridisation in CUK isolates
+### Haplotype-based analysis of hybridisation in CUK isolates

 We used SNP calls across all the original 12 CUK isolates from Rogers et al. (2014) and called fractions of heterozygous alleles and homozygous differences from the JPCM5 reference for 5 kb windows for each isolate.
 Mean heterozygous and homozygous fractions per window were calculated as genomic regions with either no SNP or increased number of homozygous differences (see also Rogers et al., 2014).
 Putative parent blocks were identified using consecutive windows with mean heterozygous fractions < 0.0002 (1 SNP/5 kb) and mean homozygous fractions either <0.0004 (2 SNP/5 kb) for the JPCM5-like parent or >0.001 (5 SNP/5 kb) for the unknown parent.
 Those thresholds are quite stringent (Figure 4—figure supplement 7), but allowed conservative calling of putative parental haplotype regions.
 For each parent, we selected the largest four regions conditioning on at most one block per chromosome (resulting block sizes from 150 to 215 kb; Figure 4—figure supplement 7).
 Phylogenetic trees for each of the eight regions were then reconstructed based on polyploid genotypes of all 151 isolates and three outgroups (LmjFried, L. major, ENA: ERS001834; P283, L. tropica, ENA: ERS218438; LmexU1103 v1, L. mexicana, ENA: ERS003040; https://www.ebi.ac.uk/ena) using Nei’s distances calculated with StAMPP (v1.5.1, Pembleton et al., 2013) and the neighbour joining algorithm (R package ape, v5.2) in R (Supek et al., 2011).

-## Population genomics characterisation of the groups
+### Population genomics characterisation of the groups

 For the population genomics characterization of the largest groups identified based on the global phylogeny (Figure 1A), isolates that were identified as putative mixtures of clones were removed.
 These were BPK157A1 (Ldon1), GILANI (Ldon3), LRC-L53 (Ldon5) and Inf152 (Linf1) and their respective groups are indicated by an asterisk (*).
 Polyploid genotype calls were transformed into diploid calls by transforming multiploid heterozygous sites into diploid heterozygous sites and polyploid homozygotes into diploid homozygotes.
 Linkage disequilibrium for each group was then calculated as genotype correlations of the transformed diploid calls using vcftools (RRID:SCR_001235, v0.1.14, parameter: --geno-r2) (Danecek et al., 2011).
 For each group LD was calculated including all available samples in a group.
 For groups containing more than seven samples, three ‘pseudo-replicates’ were generated by random sampling without replacement.
 This way results were comparable between groups and the smallest groups containing only seven samples.
 FST between all group pairs was calculated for polymorphic sites with a minimum fraction of 0.8 called sites across all 151 samples as described in ‘Phylogenetic reconstruction’ using the R package StAMPP (v1.5.1, Pembleton et al., 2013).

-## Genomic characterisation of individual isolates
+### Genomic characterisation of individual isolates

-Within isolate genome-wide heterozygosity was calculated using the formula:1−1m∑j=1m∑i=1kjpij2
+Within isolate genome-wide heterozygosity was calculated using the formula:

+$$
+1−\frac{1}{m}\sumj=1m\sumi=1k_{j}pij^{2}
+$$

 where pi is the frequency of the ith of k alleles for a given SNP genotype and the 1st summation sums over all m SNP loci for a given isolate.
 Here, genotype calls consider the correct somy for each isolate and chromosome as described above (see 'Variant calling').
 Isolate specific allele frequency spectra were obtained using mapped bam files including duplicate identification and indel realignment as described above (see 'Read Mapping Pipeline').
 Bam files were subsequently filtered using samtools view (RRID:SCR_002105, v1.3, Li et al., 2009) to only keep reads mapped in a proper pair with mapping quality of at least 20.
 Filtered bam files were summarised using samtools mpileup (RRID:SCR_002105, v1.3, Li et al., 2009) with arguments -d 3500 -B -Q 10 limiting the per sample coverage to 3500, disabling probabilistic realignment for the computation of base alignment quality and a minimum base quality of 10.
 The resulting mpileup file was converted to sync format summarising SNP allele counts per isolate using the mpileup2sync.jar script requiring a minimum base quality of 20 (Kofler et al., 2011).
 For the 11 samples with extreme allele frequency spectra, heterozygous SNPs were additionally filtered for the highest SNP calling quality of 99 (~10−10 probability of an incorrect genotype) and alternate alleles that were called as homozygous alternate alleles in at least five other isolates to confirm the presence of the skewed allele frequency spectra (Figure 4—figure supplement 11).

-## Copy number variation
+### Copy number variation

 To identify large copy number variants (CNVs), realigned bam files for each sample were filtered for proper-pairs and PCR or optical duplicates were removed using samtools view (RRID:SCR_002105, v1.3, Li et al., 2009).
 Coverage was then determined using bedtools genomecov (RRID:SCR_006646, v2.17.0) with parameters: ‘-d -split’ (Quinlan and Hall, 2010).
 Large duplications and deletion were identified using custom scripts in R (R Development Core Team, 2013): genome coverage was determined for 5 kb non-overlapping windows along the genome and each window was normalized by the haploid chromosome coverage of the respective chromosome and sample (i.e. median chromosome coverage divided by somy of the respective chromosome and sample).
 Large CNVs were identified through stretches of consecutive windows with a somy-normalized median coverage >= 0.5 or<=−0.5 for duplications and deletions, respectively, a minimum length of 25 kb and a median normalized coverage difference across windows >= 0.9 (Supplementary file 6).
 To identify large CNVs across samples at identical positions and variant type, we grouped CNVs across samples with identical start and end positions within <= 10 kb (i.e. up to two 5 kb windows difference) (Supplementary file 7).
 CNVs of individual genes were determined based on the filtered bam files (see genome coverages) with bedtools coverage (RRID:SCR_006646, v2.17.0) using parameters ‘-d -split’ (Quinlan and Hall, 2010) and analysing gene coverages in R (R Development Core Team, 2013).
 The coverage of each gene was approximated by its median coverage and normalized by the haploid coverage of the respective chromosome and sample (Supplementary file 9).

-## Identification of repeated sequences in the reference genome of L. infantum
+### Identification of repeated sequences in the reference genome of L. infantum

 Repeated sequences in the JPCM5 L. infantum reference had previously been identified for assembly v3 (GeneDB, RRID:SCR_002774) in Ubeda et al. (2014).
 We obtained the respective reference sequence from the author as v3 was no longer available on GeneDB.
 Repeated sequences were extracted based on this reference and positional information from Ubeda et al. (2014) with bedtools getfasta -s (RRID:SCR_006646, v2.29.0, Quinlan and Hall, 2010).
 Locations of the extracted repeat sequences in the reference genome JPCM5 (TriTrypDB v38, RRID:SCR_007043; Aslett et al., 2010) were identified with nucmer using default parameters (Marçais et al., 2018).
 100% matches of the repeats in the new reference genome were annotated with the respective RAG number (Ubeda et al., 2014).
 A comparison of the previously used reference genome used for repeat identification in Ubeda et al. (2014) and version v38 (TriTryDB) with nucmer (Marçais et al., 2018) further showed a missing region on chromosome 27 of 269,698 bp in the previous genome version corresponding to positions 199,468–269,164 in v38 (Figure 7—figure supplement 8A).
 As this region contained a deletion of interest on chromosome 27 (Figure 7A, Figure 7—figure supplement 7A) common to a subset of our strains, we also screened for unknown repeats in the respective region using nucmer with parameters ‘--maxmatch --nosimplify --mincluster 30 --minmatch 7’ within the region: LinJ.27:190000–300000 in the reference genome TriTrypDB v38 (Figure 7—figure supplement 8B, Supplementary file 13).

-## Measures of selection
+### Measures of selection

 For all genes with annotated mRNAs in TriTrypDB (v38, RRID:SCR_007043; Aslett et al., 2010), the longest open reading frames (ORF) were identified using a custom python script, resulting in 8234 genes with and five without ORFs.
 ORFs were then edited for SNP variation in both species using custom python scripts.
 Numbers of polymorphic differences within a species versus fixed differences to an outgroup of both, non-synonymous and synonymous sites, were annotated and tested for significance with Fisher’s exact test using previously implemented software (Holloway et al., 2007).
 This was done for each gene and species always using the respective other species as an outgroup and removing sites polymorphic in the outgroup.
 An unbiased version of the α statistic (Smith and Eyre-Walker, 2002; Stoletzki and Eyre-Walker, 2011), intended to estimate the proportion of non-synonymous substitutions fixed by positive selection across genes, was calculated with a custom R script.

-## Data availability
+### Data availability

 The 97 samples sequenced for this study are deposited in ENA under the study accession numbers: PRJEB2600 (ERP000767), PRJEB2724 (ERP000966), PRJEB8947 (ERP009989) and PRJEB2115 (ERP000169) (https://www.ebi.ac.uk/ena/data/view).
 All metadata on the 151 isolates including ENA accession numbers of individual samples are summarized in Supplementary file 1 (see also https://microreact.org/project/_FWlYSTGf; Argimón et al., 2016).
 Summary statistics and annotations from this study are available in Supplementary files 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12 and 13.
 Analysis scripts generated and used in this study along with the corresponding data files are available on github https://github.com/susefranssen/Global_genome_diversity_Ldonovani_complex.
 (Franssen and Cotton, 2020; copy archived at https://github.com/elifesciences-publications/Global_genome_diversity_Ldonovani_complex).